 Through nurturing design, we would help our users grow their financial literacy.

 We branched out and chose an eco-friendly and gender-neutral design theme: trees!

-Its plot and objective is simple for users to grasp: build a tree farm.
-In place of scary stories about debt and stocks and ROI, our users play money games.
+Its plot and objective are simple for users to grasp: build a tree farm.
+In place of scary stories about debt and stocks and ROI, our users play a charming farming game.
 They make risk-free decisions in a safe space and discover ways to grow their walnut, birch, and maple inventories.

-Best of all, our game teaches complex finance strategy without any mention of money.
+Best of all, our game teaches complex finance strategy without using complex finance terms.

 When we tested our product on real-life users, we received more great feedback.
-I designed a usability test script that assessed:
+I designed a usability test script that assessed the most basic features: